certtools/intelmq/intelmq/bots/outputs/sql/README.md

+# SQL Output – Generic DB Output

+Outputs to a database.

+# PostgreSQL
 You have two basic choices to run PostgreSQL:
 1. on the same machine as intelmq, then you could use unix-sockets if available on your platform
 2. on a different machine.
 In which case you would need to use a TCP connection and make sure you give the right connection parameters to each psql or client call.